steffenrosi/aem-core-cif-components/README.md

 ### Easy install with the "all" package

-If you want to build all the modules yourself and get all the latest (yet) **unreleased** changes, just build and install all the modules with the following command at the root of the repository (see "Building and installing from source" below for more details):
+If you want to build all the modules yourself and get all the latest (yet) **unreleased** changes, just build and install all the modules with the following command at the root of the repository:

 ```
 mvn clean install -PautoInstallAll